BrightspaceUI/core/templates/README.md

 If no nodes are assigned to the `footer` slot, the footer is hidden.

 **Note:** this template automatically includes `<header>`, `<main>`, `<aside>` and `<footer>` elements, so there's no need to include them inside the various slots.

+## Future Enhancements

+- Optional draggable divider between the primary and secondary panels
+- For smaller devices, the primary and secondary panels will move into collapsible drawers

+Looking for an enhancement not listed here?
+Create a GitHub issue!